Triptorelin (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, bladder blockage, diabetes, heart or blood vessel disease, heart failure, or heart rhythm problems.
+- Tell your doctor if you have kidney disease, liver disease, bladder blockage, diabetes, heart or blood vessel disease, heart failure, heart rhythm problems, or a history of seizures, depression, or mental problems.

 - This medicine may cause the following problems: